MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/auto-update.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# Auto-update extensions in Microsoft Edge
+# Automatically update extensions in Microsoft Edge

-Automatically updating extensions share some of the same following benefits as automatically updating Microsoft Edge.
+When you set your extension to automatically update, your extension shares the following benefits with Microsoft Edge when set to automatically update.

 *   Incorporate bug and security fixes.
 *   Add new features or performance enhancements.
 *   Improve the user interface.

-Previously when non-store based extensions were supported, it was possible to update the native binaries and the extension at the same time.
-Now, those extensions are hosted in the Microsoft Edge Add-ons store and updates are made using the same mechanism that Microsoft Edge uses, which you can't control.
-You should be careful when you update extensions that have a dependency on native binaries.
+Previously, non-store based extensions were supported.
+Also, you updated the native binaries and the extension at the same time.

+Now, the Microsoft Edge Add-ons store hosts your extensions and you update your extension using the same mechanism as Microsoft Edge.
+You don't control the update mechanism.
+Be careful when you update extensions that have a dependency on native binaries.

 > [!NOTE]
 > This article does not apply to extensions that you publish using the [Partner Center][MicrosoftPartnerDashboardMicrosoftedgePublicLoginRefDd] dashboard.
 You may use the dashboard to release updated versions to your users and to the Microsoft Edge Add-ons store.
 For more information, navigate to [Update or remove your extension][ExtensionsPublishUpdateExtension].

 ## Overview

 Every few hours, Microsoft Edge checks whether each installed extension or app has an update URL.
-To specify an update URL for you extension, use the `update_url` field in the manifest.
-The `update_url` field in the manifest points to a location to perform an update check.
+To specify an update URL for your extension, use the `update_url` field in the manifest.
+The `update_url` field in the manifest points to a location to complete an update check.
 For each `update_url`, it sends requests for updated manifest XML files.
 If the update manifest XML file lists a newer version than that installed, Microsoft Edge downloads and installs the newer version.
 The same process works for manual updates, where the new `.crx` file must be signed with the same private key as the currently installed version.

 > [!NOTE]
 > In order to maintain user privacy, Microsoft Edge does not send any `Cookie` headers with auto-update manifest requests, and ignores any `Set-Cookie` headers in the responses to those requests.